Bee Ho Gray

-Bee Ho Gray (born Emberry Cannon Gray on April 7, 1885, in Leon, Chickasaw Nation, Indian Territory – August 3, 1951, in Pueblo, Colorado) was a Western performer who spent 50 years displaying his skills in Wild West shows, vaudeville, circus, silent films, and radio.
+Bee Ho Gray (born Emberry Cannon Gray; April 7, 1885, in Leon, Chickasaw Nation, Indian Territory – August 3, 1951, in Pueblo, Colorado) was a Western performer who spent 50 years displaying his skills in Wild West shows, vaudeville, circus, silent films, and radio.
 While he was primarily known as an expert at trick roping, he was also skilled with knife throwing, bullwhips (specifically the Australian black snake whip), trick riding, and the banjo.
 He wove all of these skills together in a homely comic routine.
 Throughout his long career, he was constantly compared to Will Rogers, which was befitting, considering the two performers worked together several times and developed their acts together in the early 1900s.

 Biography

 Emberry Cannon Gray was born on April 7, 1885, in Leon, Chickasaw Nation, Indian Territory, in what is present-day Oklahoma.
 His family moved to the small town of Cache (near Fort Sill), Indian Territory, within two years of his birth.
 Bee Ho's mother was one-quarter Chickasaw; his father had been a Texas Ranger in the Trinity Division, and later served in the Confederate Army.

 Gray grew up among the Apache, Comanche, and Kiowa, as Cache was the commercial center of their territories.
 His brothers and he played with the children of Comanche Chief Quanah Parker, and his parents became good friends with the Parker family.
 By the time Emberry was five years old, he began going by the name "Bee Ho", a name meaning "Brother of the Cripple" given to him by Chief Quanah, because Bee Ho's brother, "Ho" Emmet Gray, was stricken with polio as a small boy and walked with a crutch for the remainder of his life.

 Bee Ho developed his Western skills on the plains of Indian Territory, but had never seen a real trick roper until about 1900.
 Bee Ho and his younger brother, Weaver, heard about the amazing tricks that were being performed by trick ropers in Wild West shows.
 Together, they rode 60 miles on one horse to the town of Chickasha to see the Pawnee Bill Wild West exhibition, making the trip in two days.
 They were very impressed with the trick ropers and began teaching themselves rope tricks, using clothesline and anything else they could spin.
 Within a few years, both were performing with Wild West shows.
 Both brothers enjoyed amazing 50-year careers in Western performance.

 During the early years of his career as a Western performer, Bee Ho performed with several Wild West shows.
 His first notable performances were with Colonel Cummins' Wild West Indian Congress and Rough Riders of the World at the 1904 Louisiana Purchase Exposition, also known as the Saint Louis World's Fair.
 Other notable performers from this show include Geronimo, Will Rogers, Zach Mulhall, Lucille Mulhall, and a number of well-known Native American chiefs.